“Alongside the roads, nestled beside Prickly Pear Cacti and tucked into rock crevices, the Texas Bluebonnets are literally everywhere you look!”

 But still, the Texas Bluebonnets steal the show!
 Because they’re everywhere!

 After taking what seems to be a zillion photos, I noticed my shadow was on the other side of me which meant I was on the other side of noon.
 I needed to make some headway getting back to Castroville before sunset.
-Hill Country is also known for big game animals as well.
+Hill Country is also known for big game animals and loose ranch livestock as well.
+And some are way too big to contend with while riding a motorcycle.

 I didn’t get a few hundred yards further down the Willow City Loop and this happened.
 This big heifer cow literally bolted right in front of me to get to the creek bed on the other side of the road.
 Another reason to drive or ride slow on this road.

 I actually giggled to myself thinking, “whew, those large critters start tormenting motorists early.”
-My Harley engine must have spooked her to bolt like she did.
-I almost forgotten that this road IS on ranch land.
+My Harley’s engine must have spooked her to bolt like that.
+This was my gentle reminder that this road IS on ranch land.

 What we were taking photos of are spires looked like stone castle turrets.
 It was something I certainly didn’t expect to see in the Texas.
 But then again, the secrets of Hill Country remain to be seen but for those who will slow down and pay attention.